longzhaohuang/GUI-Agent-Survey/README.md

 * UIBert: Learning Generic Multimodal Representations for UI Understanding [[paper]](https://arxiv.org/abs/2107.13731)
 * ASSISTGUI: Task-Oriented Desktop Graphical User Interface Automation [[paper]](https://arxiv.org/abs/2312.13108)
 * Android in the Wild: A Large-Scale Dataset for Android Device Control [[paper]](https://arxiv.org/abs/2307.10088)

-## Acknowledgement

-This work is supported by Beijing Natural Science Foundation No. JQ23014, in part by the National Natural Science Foundation of China (No. 62271074).